Seneca-BSA/bsa/docs/sea700/lab1.md

 ## Lab Exercise

 1. Create a third turtle that you can control in turtlesim with green (g = 255) as the pen line colour.
+Move the third robot around to draw a green line.

 ## Reference